CloudHub apps and the Anypoint Platform Private Cloud Edition (PCE) don’t currently support the flow management feature.

 To act upon flows, you must have Manage Applications permission on the desired applications.

 You can individually start and stop the specific flows within your deployed applications via the Runtime Manager UI.
 All flows are active by default.

 Individual flows can be set to active or inactive through the Start and Stop buttons.

 Select one or more flows in your app, and click the Start or Stop button.

 |Starting a flow doesn’t imply triggering its endpoints, it just makes it active if previously set inactive.|

-If you click Start or Stop for a flow in the Flow Management tab, Runtime Manager will continually enforce the active or inactive state onto the flow, regardless of any changes that the Mule runtime may attempt.
+If you click Start or Stop for a flow in the Flow Management tab, Runtime Manager continually enforces the active or inactive state onto the flow, regardless of any changes that the Mule may attempt.

-If you want your flows to freely transition states between active and inactive according to the behavior set up in application logic running in the Mule runtime, then you can click Unmanage to set the flow to Unmanaged.
+If you want your flows to freely transition states between active and inactive according to the behavior set up in application logic running in Mule, then you can click Unmanage to set the flow to Unmanaged.
 Then the flow will no longer be affected by the Start and Stop buttons in this tab.